-I am Curator for History of Science & Technology Collections and Film & Media Collections in the Stanford University Libraries.
+I am the Harold C. Hohbach Curator for History of Science & Technology Collections and the Curator for Film & Media Collections in the Stanford University Libraries.
 You can find me in the Humanities and Social Sciences Group in Green Library, the Department known for the Lane Reading Room and a wonderful group of colleagues.

 You can find more information about the History of Science & Technology Collections and Film & Media Collections on the Stanford University Libraries' website.